alien4cloud/alien4cloud-plugin-sample/README.md

 #### The @RestController

-The class [alien4cloud.sampleplugin.rest.MyPluginController](src/main/java/alien4cloud/sampleplugin/rest/MyPluginController.java) is a Spring controller that exposes a REST endpoint (`/rest/sample/hello`).
+The class [alien4cloud.sampleplugin.rest.MyPluginController](src/main/java/alien4cloud/sampleplugin/rest/MyPluginController.java) is a Spring controller that exposes a simple REST endpoint (`/rest/sample/hello`) and another endpoint (`/rest/sample/hello/authenticated`) which requires an authentication.
+Notice the method for authenticated endpoint needs to be public to allow Spring security @PreAuthorize annotations lookup.

-It simply calls the service to build a simple response.
+They both simply calls the service to build a simple response.

 ### The UI part